Skip to content

 After figuring out how you want to market your product, the next step is to set up the landing pages and product listings.

-Prepare them on your website and upload ad campaigns to the Ad Manager area for approval.
+Prepare them on your website, then upload the ad campaigns to the Ad Manager area for approval.

-There is no hurry to officially launch anything yet; schedule your ad campaigns to be approved in the system, which you should only begin once you are ready.
+There is no hurry to launch anything officially; schedule your ad campaigns for approval in the system, and begin only once you are ready.

-If you wish to keep your listing page incognito, you can achieve this by removing it from Google’s Search Console, so it is not findable in search results, and keeping it out of your current site navigation menu.
+If you wish to keep your listing page incognito, you can do so by removing it from Google’s Search Console so it is not findable in search results, and by keeping it out of your current site navigation menu.
 It must be done early because you still want the listing page ready.

 7. Have Your Launch Calendar Ready